 Download PulseBrandingTools.zip from PulseSecure.net.
-Create a folder on a Windows 7 or Windows 8 computer for PulseBrandingTools.zip, and then unzip it.
+Create a folder on a Windows 8 or later version computer for PulseBrandingTools.zip, and then unzip it.
 Make sure that the host computer has Pulse installed, and that the version of Pulse is the one that you want to customize and distribute to users.